MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Where can I find more information about license management in Power Apps?

-More information about licenses and license management in Power Apps is available in the Power Platform [License management](/power-platform/admin/wp-license-management).
+More information about licenses and license management in Power Apps is available in Microsoft Power Platform [License management](/power-platform/admin/wp-license-management).

 ### Where can I find more information about trial environments?